 Risk factors for CLL include:

-• Family history: People who have parents, children, or siblings with the cancer have more than double the risk of developing CLL.
+• Family history: People who have parents, children, or siblings with cancer have more than double the risk of developing CLL.
+This suggests that a hereditary and genetic component of CLL passes down through families.

-• Exposure to certain chemicals: Some research links CLL to exposure to Agent Orange, a herbicide that the military used during the Vietnam War.
+• Exposure to certain chemicals: Environmental exposures can contribute to genetic alterations and how genes express themselves.
+Some research links CLL to exposure to Agent Orange, a herbicide the military used during the Vietnam War.
 Other studies suggest that long-term exposure to some pesticides may increase the risk of developing CLL.

-• Race and ethnicity: This leukemia is more prevalent in Europe and North America than in Asia.
-As Asian people living in the U.S. have the same risk as those living in Asia, experts believe that the risk factor is genetic rather than environmental.
+• Race and ethnicity: This leukemia is more prevalent in parts of Europe and North America than in Asia.
+As Asian people living in the United States have the same risk as those living in Asia, experts believe the risk factor is genetic rather than environmental.

 Doctors may use a range of tests to diagnose CLL, including:

 • Health history and physical exam: A doctor will ask a person about their health conditions and treatments.
-They will also check for signs of the cancer, such as enlarged lymph nodes.
+They will also check for signs of CLL, such as enlarged lymph nodes.

 • Complete blood count test: This test measures the number of red blood cells and platelets, which are the cell fragments involved in blood clotting.
 It also measures the number and types of white blood cells and the amount of hemoglobin, which is a protein in red blood cells that carries oxygen.